JeremyXSC/DMF/README.md

 <img src='images/DMF.png'/>

-This is the official implementation of our paper [Deep Multimodal Fusion for Generalizable Person Reidentification]().
-And the pretrained models are downloaded from [data2vec](https://github.com/facebookresearch/data2vec_vision/tree/main/beit).
+This is the official implementation of our paper [Deep Multimodal Fusion for Generalizable Person Re-identification]().
+And the pretrained models can be downloaded from [data2vec](https://github.com/facebookresearch/data2vec_vision/tree/main/beit).

 ### News
 - Support Market1501, CUHK03 and MSMT17 datasets.